wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory8.png" width="60%"></p>

-Two important ramifications from this offset:
+There are two important ramifications from this offset:

-* First, the neutral axis is located at the shear perimeter centroid, NOT the column centroid.
-Therefore, the $c$ variable in $\gamma_v Mc/J$ must be relative to the perimeter centroid.
-We can calculate the perimeter centroid using the first moment of area formulas:
+* First, the **neutral axis is located at the shear section centroid**, NOT the column centroid.
+Therefore, the $c$ variable in $\gamma_v Mc/J$ must be relative to the shear section centroid.
+We can calculate it using the first moment of area formulas:

 $$x_c = \frac{\sum xA}{\sum A} \mbox{ and } y_c = \frac{\sum yA}{\sum A}$$